2 Day Travel Guide to Gjirokaster, Albania

 I’ve stayed at both the hostels in Gjirokaster, so here’s a quick review for each of them:

 - Stone City Hostel – Stone City Hostel is the #1 place I recommend staying in Gjirokaster.
-The hostel is super social, it’s located right by the Bazaar, they serve incredible (and complimentary) breakfast, and they offer tours for their guests.
+The hostel is social, it’s located right by the Bazaar, they serve incredible (and complimentary) breakfast, and they offer tours for their guests.
 The atmosphere here is great, there’s tons of outdoor garden space to relax in, a water filter (no buying water in plastic), and there’s ample space to store your luggage.
 Need I go on?

 - Friend’s Hostel – The Friends Hostel is a great alternative if Stone City is fully booked.
 Friends is run by the sweetest little family and they truly do make you feel like you’re at home.
 They offer delicious home-cooked traditional meals for a small price and they have an amazing rooftop terrace that overlooks the mountains and the castle.
 They’ve also got air conditioning and curtains on the beds – you won’t find curtains too often in Albania so this was a huge plus!
 Friends Hostel is the perfect place to stay in Gjirokaster if you’re looking for a quite and comfortable stay.